Israel Advocacy Fellowship

 Students will be part of a cohort of support and a network for Israel engagement on their college campus.

 Application to the fellowship is required.
 The Fellowship meets twice a month, with special programs during the year.
-Graduates of this Fellowship will have the opportunity to develop and implement Israel advocacy programs in college and receive a stipend.
-Fellows will also be eligible for scholarships when they take Judaic studies courses in college and for various Israel study abroad/internships.
+Fellowship will have the opportunity to develop and implement Israel advocacy programs in college and receive a stipend.
+Fellows also will be eligible for scholarships when they take Judaic studies courses in college and for various Israel study abroad/internships.

 For more information or to apply for the fellowship, Tamara Donnenfeld, Director of Lifelong Learning, 786.364.9416, firstname.lastname@example.org.